hammerlab/kubeface/README.rst

 Shell Example
 ------------------

-The ``kubeface-run-job`` command runs a job from the shell, which is useful for testing or simple tasks.
+The ``kubeface-run`` command runs a job from the shell, which is useful for testing or simple tasks.

 If you don't already have a kubernetes cluster running, use a command like this to start one: